Mr-PauI/Walnut-CGB/README.md

 ## Caveats

+- The original 8-bit implementation is preserved, failing to use gb_run_frame_dualfetch() and disabling 16 or 32-bit dma options results is original Peanut-GB/CGB performance
 - The LCD rendering is performed line by line, so certain animations will not render properly (such as in Prehistorik Man).
 - Some games may not be playable due to emulation inaccuracy